Counseling for Anorexia or Bulimia in Reston, VA—Fairfax Therapy and Treatment

 People have anorexia may also struggle with disrupted menstrual cycles, infertility, low blood pressure, abnormal heart beat, low heart rate, increased risk of heart disease and failure, anemia, disrupted endocrine system, premature osteoporosis, low white blood cells, kidney damage, and ultimately, death.

-How, when, and where anorexia or bulimia start in each person is often varied and intimate, but generally speaking, therapists talk about two root causes of these eating disorders: biology and environment.
+How, when, and where anorexia or bulimia start in each person is often varied and intimate, but generally speaking, therapists and psychologists talk about two root causes of these eating disorders: biology and environment.

 - Examples of biological causes may involve genetics, nutritional deficiencies, and irregular hormone functions.